-- Placement of a Pfizer corporate logo by itself on a podium, in literature, or on a purchased table at an event. - Honorable mentions and announcement of thanks, written or verbal. - Tickets to an event. - Recognition in conference brochure/program (such as listing as Gold Sponsor).
+- Placement of a Pfizer corporate logo by itself on a podium, in literature, on social media, or on a purchased table at an event. - Honorable mentions and announcement of thanks, written or verbal. - Ability of Pfizer colleagues to welcome attendees. - Playing a video that is on Pfizer's public website. - Tickets to an event. - Recognition in conference brochure/program (such as listing as Gold Sponsor).